SinaNavidii/PIML-for-Degradation-Diagnostics/README.md

 This repository provides a **Physics-Informed Neural Network (PINN)** model designed for battery degradation diagnostics.
 The model combines:

-- **Data-Driven Loss**: A traditional mean squared error (MSE) loss between predicted and experimental data.
+- **Data-Driven Loss**: The standard data-driven loss is calculated using the predicted half-cell model parameters and their corresponding true values obtained from early-life experimental and latelife simulated data.
-- **Physics-Based Loss**: A loss that enforces physical constraints by comparing model predictions to known battery behaviors.
-- **Peak Loss**: A term that encourages the model to align predictions of capacity drop with experimental peak data using the surrogate model.

-### Key Components:

-- **Surrogate Model**: Pre-trained model (loaded using joblib) that predicts peak values.
-- **Half-Cell Model**: Transforms predicted data into a format compatible with the physical constraints of battery operation.
-- **PINN Model**: A neural network with two hidden layers and ReLU activations, used to predict battery degradation parameters based on input features.
+- **Physics-Based Loss**: a second loss term is generated to measure the difference between the predicted capacity and lithium inventory degradation parameter obtained by passing the predicted half-cell model parameters from the network into the half-cell surrogate model and the true ones.
+- **Peak Loss**: the third loss term is the difference between the peak positions (voltages) observed in the simulated and experimental dQ/dV (V) curves.

 ## Requirements